FIWARE/tutorials.Big-Data-Flink/README.md

 ### Subscribing to context changes

-Once a dynamic context system is up and running(execute Example1), we need to inform **Flink** of changes in context.
+Once a dynamic context system is up and running (execute Example1), we need to inform **Flink** of changes in context.

 This is done by making a POST request to the `/v2/subscription` endpoint of the Orion Context Broker.

 - The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors, since they had been provisioned using these settings

-- The `idPattern` in the request body ensures that Draco will be informed of all context data changes.

 - The notification `url` must match the configured `Base Path and Listening port` of the Draco Listen HTTP Processor